Skip to content

 There are two TTL caches in the path:

-1. MCP layer (mcp/tools.py): in-process cachetools.TTLCache, keyed by the full tuple of input params.
+1. Core layer (mcp/tools.py): in-process cachetools.TTLCache, keyed by the full tuple of input params.
 Sized 512 for web_search, 1024 for web_extractor.
 Disabled when MCP_CACHE_TTL=0 / EXTRACT_CACHE_TTL=0.
+Shared by MCP and HTTP callers in the same process.

 2. SearXNG / Crawl4AI: each upstream maintains its own caches independently.
 SearXNG uses Valkey for limiter + result cache; Crawl4AI has internal page caches that web_extractor's bypass_cache=true flag bypasses.